CosmicRadiocity/CosmicRadiocity/README.md

 ## 🌠ABOUT ME🌠

 Hi, I'm Cosmo.
-I'm 22 years old, and my pronouns are she/her.
+I'm 22 years old.
 I'm a software/web developer from France, aiming to one day become a game developer.
 I've had a big passion for video games ever since I was a child, and I love to create things.
 I hope to one day share my stories with the world.

 ## ⭐SKILLS⭐